Visiting support service

 Tackling loneliness and isolation

-- working with you to find local groups and social clubs for you to join
+- find local groups and Social Clubs for you to join

 Supporting you professionally without making any judgements about you and your situation.

 Making a positive contribution to the wider community